Mighel881/GuideToTweakDevelopment13-14/README.md

 - After that, you need to create a entry.plist file.
 To do this, cd into the main preference bundle folder inside your tweak, and type touch entry.plist.
 Remember 'touch', like we discussed before?

-- Go inside the entry.plist and put this in.
+- Go inside the entry.plist and put this in:

 ```
 <?xml version="1.0" encoding="UTF-8"?>